MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-creating.md

 1. [Include two icons](../../concepts/build-and-test/apps-package.md#app-icons).
 1. Modify the `icons` portion of the manifest to include the file names of the icons instead of URLs.

-The following *manifest.json* example contains the elements needed to test and submit the app:
+The following *manifest.json* example contains the elements needed to test and submit the app.

-Replace `id` and `connectorId` in the following example with the GUID of the connector.
+Replace `id` and `connectorId` in the following example with the GUID of the connector:

 #### Example of manifest.json with connector